Israel’s contentious legal overhaul comes to a head as judges hear cases on their own fate

 The court’s rulings could set the stage for a constitutional crisis, casting doubt on who holds ultimate legal authority in the country — parliament or the courts.

-The plan has triggered mass protests, shaken the economy, sparked mass refusals by military reservists and drawn concern from the country’s top ally, the U.S.
+The plan has triggered mass protests, shaken the economy, sparked mass refusals by military reservists and drawn concern from the country’s top ally, the United States.

 But Netanyahu’s government has barreled forward.
 It passed the first major law in July, barring the Supreme Court from striking down decisions by parliament it deems “unreasonable.”